DanKim15/Spatial-Mapping-LiDAR/README.md

 # Spatial-Mapping-LiDAR
-A compact indoor LiDAR system using an MSP432E401Y microcontroller, a VL53L1X ToF sensor, and a stepper motor for 360° spatial mapping, with 3D visualization in Python.
+A compact indoor LiDAR system using an MSP432E401Y microcontroller, a VL53L1X ToF sensor, and a stepper motor for 360° spatial mapping, with 3D visualization in Python, completed for McMaster University's Microprocessor Systems Project (2DX3) course.

 ## Description